VuisterLab/cing/trunk/cing/Documentation/pdbj_Mine/00README.txt

 This directory contains database dumps for PDBj Mine, the back-end relational database for Protein Data Bank Japan.

 The database dump files are only for the use with PostgreSQL (version 8.4 or above) with some customization
 (see below "2.
 INSTALLING PostgreSQL").

 ***** 0. PREREQUISITES *****
 - A customized installation of PostgreSQL (see below).
 - More than 150 GB of hard disk space (as of January, 2010) prepared for PostgreSQL.
 The required disk space will soon exceed 300GB or more as the number of PDB entries increases rapidly.

 ***** 1. DOWNLOADING THE DUMP FILES *****
 The dump files are available at the FTP site: ftp://ftp.pdbj.org/mine
 The contents are the following:
 -  pdbmlplus.dump
 	The dump file of the whole PDBj Mine database.
 -  split/pdbmlplus_split.{aa,ab,..}
 	The "pdbmlplus.dump" file split into 100MB chunks.
--  weekly/pdbmlplus_weekly.latest.gz
-	The latest weekly update (a symbolic link).
 -  weekly/pdbmlplus_weekly.yyyy-mm-dd.gz
 	The weekly update of the week of yyyy-mm-dd (e.g., 2010-01-19).

+- sql-scripts/ (directory)
+	SQL scripts used for defining the PDBj Mine database.
+These files are not necessarily required for the casual user.
+But interested users can study the structure of the database by looking into these files.

-All files are updated weekly.
+All files are updated weekly (except for those under the sql directory).

 When loaded, the database will require approximately 150 GB (gigabytes) of disk space (as of January, 2010).

 ***** 2. INSTALLING PostgreSQL *****
 *** 2-1.
 General instructions ***
 To use the dump files, you need to install PostgreSQL (version 8.4 or above). http://www.postgresql.org/

 When installing PostgreSQL, you need to modify a line in the header file src/include/pg_config_manual.h under the PostgreSQL source file directory.
 That is, change the line

 #define NAMEDATALEN 64